Canadian-Wildlife-Federation/abfishpass/README.md

 * functional upstream rearing habitat for each species
 * functional upstream habitat (spawning or rearing) for each species

+Statistics for all species:
 * total upstream spawning habitat for any species
 * total upstream rearing habitat for any species
 * total upstream habitat (spawning or rearing) for any species
 * functional upstream spawning habitat for any species